Tuna Noodle Casserole with Peas

 Spray a square baker with nonstick cooking spray or brush with some oil.
 (Note: a square baker works well for 4 servings so adjust if customizing.
 For any number of servings, you can use any size or shape of baking dish as long as it will comfortably hold all of the casserole.)

-Sprinkle flour, salt, and pepper over mushroom-onion mixture and stir until no dry spots remain.
+Sprinkle gluten-free flour, salt, and pepper over mushroom-onion mixture and stir until no dry spots remain.

 Slowly pour milk over top while whisking.
 Bring to a simmer.
 Simmer until sauce thickens slightly, 4 to 5 minutes.